rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 If you have a contract or if you are employed to work on Rust, please tell us when is your contract/employment ending (even if it might get refreshed for another term).

+If you have multiple contracts/employments currently, enter the latest date at which one of them ends.
+For example, if you have a contract ending in 2025 and another ending in 2026, enter 2026.

 Type: select one (optional)

 - This year (2025)